 Depending on the jurisdiction, courts use one or a combination of the following tests for legal insanity:

 The Insanity Defense: State Laws

-A few states do not allow the insanity defense against criminal charges, including Idaho, Kansas, Montana, and Utah.
+A few states don't allow the insanity defense against criminal charges, including Idaho, Kansas, Montana, and Utah.
 All four of these states, with the exception of Kansas, allow "guilty but insane" verdicts, which often provide for institutionalization in lieu of prison.
-Most states that recognize legal insanity use either the M'Naghten Rule (sometimes in combination with the Irrestistible Impulse Test) or the Model Penal Code.
+Most states that recognize legal insanity use either the M'Naghten Rule (sometimes in combination with the Irresistible Impulse Test) or the Model Penal Code.
 Only New Hampshire uses the Durham standard.

 Have an Attorney Answer Your Questions About an Insanity Defense